evanpaliotta/Project_1/README.md

 - What happens to employment, interest rates, money, stocks, bonds and liquidity after a technical recession?
 - What do recoveries look like?
 - How does our current recession compare to past recessions?
+- What will the next year look like in terms of these six categories?

 Tasks:
 - Find the datasets (Federal Reserve API etc..)